-It is imperative for all potential bidders to familiarize themselves with the tender process in South Africa.
-There are procedures that need to be followed by Government Entities when they issue a request for quotation or competitive bid (tender).
+It is imperative for all potential bidders that they familiarize themselves with the tender process in South Africa.
+There are procedures that need to be followed by Government Entities when they issue a request for quotation or competitive bid.
 These procedures are governed by different Acts such as the Preferential Procurement Policy Framework Act (Act no 5 of 2000) and the Public Finance Management Act (Act 1 of 1999 as amended by Act 296 of 1999) to name but two.

-Most of the Government Entities that issue tenders follow these procedures to the letter, but there are some that don't.
-The reasons for this can be varied but the main one is that not all the procedures listed in the Acts are applicable to the specific request for quotation or competitive bid that has been issued.
-It is therefor very important that you as potential bidder ensure that you:
+Most of the Government Entities that issue tenders follow these procedures to the letter, but there are some Government Entities that do not follow all the procedures.
+The reasons for this can be many but the main reason is that not all the procedures listed in the Acts are applicable to the specific request for quotation or competitive bid that has been issued.
+It is therefor very important that you as potential bidder ensure that:

-- Read the whole tender document because all request for quotations and competitive bids are different;
+- You read the whole tender document because all request for quotations and competitive bids are different;

-- Ensure that you take note of the closing date and closing time of the tender;
+- You make sure you take note of the closing date and closing time of the tender;

-- Have completed all the documents in the original bid document; and
+- You have completed all the documents in the original bid document; and

 If you understand the tender process and you spec your supply correctly and you make sure your tender is delivered on time, then you will have a good chance that your tender will reach the evaluation process.